The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Introduction and main results

-We give a new proof of existence results in the case of boundary data in $L^2(\Gamma)$ or in $H^1(\Gamma)$, which is essentially based in the case $g \in L^2(\Gamma)$ on the first isomorphism given in Theorem \ref{IsoDeltaH3/2H1/21}, on the following variant of Ne\v{c}as' property:
+We will give here a new proof of existence results in the case of boundary data in $L^2(\Gamma)$ or in $H^1(\Gamma)$, see Section \ref{SectionDPL}, which is essentially based in the case $g \in L^2(\Gamma)$ on the first isomorphism given in Theorem \ref{IsoDeltaH3/2H1/21} and on the following variant of Ne\v{c}as' property:

-and on Theorem \ref{lsb3} where we specify the sense to give to the trace of a harmonic function of $L^2(\Omega)$.